reiver/learn-golang-in-one-day/README.md

 	fmt.Println("Hello Charles!")
 ```

-Of course, instead “Charles” you should put whatever your name is.
+Of course, instead of “Charles” you should put whatever your name is.

 So, if your name if “Robert”, then your code would be:
 ```Go